No one wants to overspend on groceries each month.

 These changes no longer allow you to buy as much as you want.
 Changes mean you don’t get to use all of the coupons you once could.
 Changes mean fewer savings for you.

 You have to find a balance in the couponing game and do what you need to ensure that stores remain receptive to couponing.

 But what if you do need a lot of one item?
 Years ago, people called in large meat orders to the local butcher.
-Today, common courtesy for others is to prepare in advance for a significant buy.
+Today, a common courtesy for others is preparing for a significant buy.